kyokley/PPP/README.md

-# PPP(C)
+# PPP (and C)
-PPP stands for Pritunl, Pi-hole, Proton VPN (and Cloudflared).
+PPP stands for Pritunl, Pi-hole, and Proton VPN (...and Cloudflared).
 The main goal is to increase security and improve privacy protections for users that may be in different physical locations.
 By using a Pritunl VPN, PPP aims to share a Pi-hole configuration among multiple users.
 Therefore, as well as the usual benefits of using a VPN, PPP automatically includes ad, tracker, and malware blocking.
-Upstream DNS requests from the Pi-hole are made over HTTPS using Cloudflared.
+Additionally, upstream DNS requests from the Pi-hole are made over HTTPS using Cloudflared.
 Connections are further routed through an upstream Proton VPN server for additional IP obfuscation.

 ## Installation
 PPP is designed to be run through docker containers (using docker-compose).